Travel & Living in Hanoi, Vietnam

 This isn’t the first time this has happened.
 It seems some bus crews – not all – are shy about taking a leak at the last stop because it is right beside the police station.

 Meanwhile, and this is quite topical given the league-topping pollution levels in the capital these days, could carbon monoxide give you weird thoughts?
 Standing at a bus stop on a major road recently, I began wondering what the full name of Jerry, of Tom and Jerry fame, was; Tom was short for Thomas we know already, but Jerry?
 Could it be Gerald, Gerard, or Geraldine?
 This has never been fully answered before.

 Then it was on to Top Cat.
 Were we ever told TC’s real name?
 Did he have a back story?
 And what about Bagpuss?
 That surely was never a real name.
-It’s either the carbon monoxide, or the unmitigated boredom that makes your mind wander to places you would rarely otherwise visit.
+It’s either the carbon monoxide or the unmitigated boredom that makes your mind wander to places you would rarely otherwise visit.

 On a more sensible note, have you ever wondered why there are no female bus drivers in Hanoi?
 Taxi drivers and Grab, yes.
 But no women bus drivers as far as I am aware.
 Why is this?
-You see plenty women behind the wheel of buses in Europe.
-If you know different, please leave a comment below.
+You see plenty of women behind the wheel of buses in Europe.
+If you know differently, please leave a comment below.